gmzsebastian/finder_maker/README.md

 python local_finder.py ZTF18ablvime
 ```

 Or you can run without specifying the object name, you will be prompted as the first step.
-If you want to run this from any directory you can reference the script in your `bash_profile` with something like `alias finder='python /Users/Documents/get_finder.py`, and then run from the terminal as `finder 2016iet`.
+If you want to run this from any directory you can reference the script in your `bash_profile` with something like:
+`alias getfinder='ipython /Users/path_to_script/get_finder.py'`
+`alias makefinder='ipython /Users/path_to_script/make_finder.py`'
+then run from the terminal with something like `gefinder AT2016iet`.

 The result will be an image like this:
 <p align="center"><img src="AT_2018hti_finder.jpg" align="center" alt="2017gwm" width="900"/></p>
 Additional instructions can be added to the xlabel

-# Future updates
-- Ability to mark offset stars.
+You will be prompted if you want to change the target Name, RA, DEC, filter band, image size, and if you want to add an offset/guide star.